lley154/fabric-chaincode-demo/README.md

 # fabric-chaincode-demo
 Make sure fabric samples is installed along with the binaries.
 Check if the fabric-samples/bin folder contains all the binaries from Lab 1.
 ```
+sudo reboot ## restart your vm to free up resources
 cd fabric-samples/test-network
 sudo ./network.sh down
 sudo ./network.sh up createChannel -ca -s couchdb